10-OASIS-01/10-OASIS-01.github.io/_pages/about.md

 Currently, I am conducting research under the guidance of [Dr. Nan Gao](https://nancygao.com/), a Shuimu Scholar postdoc researcher at the [Pervasive HCI Lab](https://pi.cs.tsinghua.edu.cn/) of Tsinghua University.
 Together, we are addressing issues in family education using LLM and HCI technologies, aiming to infer human behaviors and mental states to improve self-awareness and promote human well-being.

 During my second year, I had an enriching research experience in the Information Retrieval Group at Northeastern University [(NEUIR)](https://neuir.github.io/), under the guidance of Associate Professor [Zhenghao Liu](https://edwardzh.github.io/).
-During this time, my research focused on Faithful Reasoning of LLM, RAG-sft, QA, and other NLP tasks.
+During this time, I'm dedicated to exploring RAG methods that address the knowledge needs of LLMs. my research also focused on Faithful Reasoning of LLM, RAG-sft, QA, and other NLP tasks.

 ## 📝 Publications